gcapes/git-course/_episodes/03-history.md

 ### Looking at differences

-We forgot to reference a second paper in the introduction section.
+We should reference some previous work in the introduction section.
-Correct it, save both files but do not commit the changes yet.
+Make the required changes, save both files but do not commit the changes yet.
 We can review the changes that we made using:

 ~~~
-$ gedit paper.md		# Add second reference to introduction
+$ gedit paper.md		# Cite previous studies in introduction
 $ gedit references.txt		# Add the reference to the database
 $ git diff 			# View changes
 ~~~